Magpie Hill Solar Farm

 Mint is proposing to develop the Magpie Hill Solar Farm with a Battery Energy Storage System (BESS) located 6 km south west of Tarago and 17 km north east of Bungendore in the Southern Tablelands region.

 We are currently investigating an area of about 735 hectares for the new solar farm.
 The final footprint of the Project will depend on planning and environment considerations, grid requirements, the selected technologies and feedback from stakeholders and community.
-The Magpie Hill Solar Fam could have an approximate capacity of 360 megawatts (MW), with an associated 1,440 megawatt hour (MWh) BESS.
+The Magpie Hill Solar Farm could have an approximate capacity of 360 megawatts (MW), with an associated 1,440 megawatt hour (MWh) BESS.

 The proposed Project is strategically located to contribute meaningful new solar generation where the state needs it most, supporting NSW’s transition to clean energy.